 Median atlantoaxial joint: dens of axis (C2), osteoligamentous ring (anterior arch of atlas [C1], transverse ligament of atlas)

-Lateral atlantoaxial joints: inferior articular surface of lateral mass for axis, superior articular facet of atlas
+Lateral atlantoaxial joints: inferior articular surface of lateral mass for atlas, superior articular facet of axis

 Limited flexion, extension, lateral flexion